ReubenUKGB/nitter-redirect/README.md

 **Q:** How do I disable redirects for specific platforms?

-**A:** Redirects can be disabled by removing site access for related domains in the extensions details page.
+**A:** Redirects can be disabled by removing site access for related FQDNs in the extensions details page.

 **Q:** Why don't some redirects work if I click a link that should redirect?